-Thank you for considering the Stella Smedley Post 16 Centre, we will provide you with the opportunities to aspire, achieve and contribute to our community and your future career pathway.
+Thank you for considering TDA6, we will provide you with the opportunities to demonstrate integrity, ambition and excellence within our community and your future career pathway.
 We offer a selection of subjects that will help you achieve your potential; a personal tutor who will support you with your university application and transition into post 16 study and we provide impartial careers advice to support you.

 We also offer a wide variety of enrichment opportunities as universities and employers are not just looking for academic excellence - they also want students who have a depth and range of interests.